Rugby great Sid Going farewelled in Northland rain

 “They were a true team - a duo - and I’ve witnessed it all my life.”

-Sid and Colleen were married for 55 years, had five children, and 12 grandchildren.
+Sid and Colleen were married for 55 years, having five children and 12 grandchildren.